Tooth Extraction Care

 Secrets to Effective Tooth Extraction Care

-After having your tooth removed, most people endure at least some pain and discomfort.
+After having your tooth removed, most people endure some discomfort.
 Some people also experience a little bit of bleeding after the fact.
 Many dentists won’t tell you these tips, but we’re happy to share them with you.

 1. Avoid Aspirin